Tally-1/Vehicle-FSM/README.md

 [300, false, 1] execFSM "DCO_Fsm.fsm";

 [300,   = the radius that the vehicle will avoid the enemy group by.
-Increase or decrease as you see fit false,  = Debug-Mode.
-(If true will create markers indicating all desirable positions considered by the AI) 1]      = refresh-rate for the FSM in seconds.
+Increase or decrease as you see fit.

+false,  = Debug-Mode.
+(If true will create markers indicating all desirable positions considered by the AI)

+1]      = refresh-rate for the FSM in seconds.
 Lower number leads to better reaction-time, but may affect performance.